Imburse-Payments/imburse-payments.github.io/pages/tutorials/get-access-token.md

 icon_class: icon_documents_alt icon
 breadcrumbs: "Tutorials,tutorials"
 ---
-# Get a Access Token
+# Get an Access Token
 This tutorial will take you through getting a Access Token using a Tenant API Key.

 # Prerequisites